We aim to prove that it is possible to create luxurious products without causing unnecessary harm to the planet.

 Goats graze on the grasses and their hooves pierce the soil surface, which can prevent grass from re-growing.
 Where grasslands were once rich and thriving, they are now victim to desertification.
 According to the United Nations Development Programme, 90% of Mongolia is fragile dry-land, under increasing threat of desertification.

-We are working on the ground with the Sustainable Fibre Alliance and through Kering with the Wildlife Conservation Society to restore the Mongolian grasslands.
+We are working on the ground through Kering with the Wildlife Conservation Society to restore the Mongolian grasslands.

 Together, we are working to create a more sustainable system for cashmere production where herders are paid fairly, and where there is an incentive for better quality materials whilst reversing the desertification that has already taken place.